With classical schools popping up across the nation, it might be helpful to step back and ask a few foundational questions:

 As people, what we are varies throughout the course of life–I am a mother, I am a business owner, I am a retiree, I am a wife, etc. Classically trained students will be ready to honor and glorify God as the answer to the question What am I? shifts and changes according to the twists and turns of Providence’s path.

-Classical education is not a set of curriculum or devotion to a cultural tradition.
+Christian classical education is not merely a set of curriculum nor primarily devotion to a cultural tradition.
 It is a philosophy of teaching that seeks to shape the whole person.
 As educators, we must know why, how, and for what students are being formed.
 What is more, students must come to know their own why, how, and what.
-If a classical education is successful, students will reach graduation balanced enough that they no longer need the training wheels.
+If a Christian classical education is successful, students will reach graduation balanced enough that they no longer need the training wheels.
 They will be able to ride straight ahead unassisted, because they have taken full ownership of becoming who they will be.